Hi, I’m Madeline

 Trauma and PTSD

-Women’s Issues (sexual health, fertility and loss, menopause, and body image/self esteem)
+Women’s Issues (sexual health, fertility and loss, menopause)